rrbluke/BSSD/README.md

 ```

-To generate the a set of 100 DOA bases, use:
+To generate a set of 100 DOA bases, use:
 ```
 cd loaders
 python doa bases.py